yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_admin.md

 * Monitoring metrics
 * Identity provider
 * Quota storage
-* SMTP server

-{{< alert title="Note" color="primary" >}}You must ensure that API Manager is configured with the SMTP server used by your organization.
-For example, this enables you to generate emails for user registration or client application approval.{{< /alert >}}
+* SMTP server - You must ensure that API Manager is configured with the SMTP server used by your organization.
+For example, this enables you to generate emails for user registration or client application approval.

-For more details, see [Configure settings in Policy Studio](http://localhost:1313/docs/apimgr_admin/api_mgmt_config_ps/).
+For more details, see [Configure API Manager settings in Policy Studio](/docs/apimgr_admin/api_mgmt_config_ps/).

 ## Manage quotas